Order of the Bath: Precedence

 Coat of arms of the Marquess of Carisbrooke (1886–1960) with the circlet and collar as Knight Grand Cross of the Order of the Bath.

 Members of the Order of the Bath are assigned positions in the order of precedence.
 Wives of male members also feature on the order of precedence, as do sons, daughters, and daughters-in-law of Knights Grand Cross and Knights Commander; relatives of female members, however, are not assigned any special precedence.
 Generally, individuals can derive precedence from their fathers or husbands, but not from their mothers or wives.
 (See order of precedence in England and Wales for the exact positions.)

 Knights Grand Cross and Knights Commander prefix 'Sir', and Dames Grand Cross and Dames Commander prefix 'Dame', to their forenames.
 Wives of Knights may prefix 'Lady' to their surnames, but no equivalent privilege exists for husbands of Dames.
 Such forms are not used by peers and princes, except when the names of the former are written out in their fullest forms.
-Furthermore, honorary foreign members and clergymen do not receive the accolade of knighthood, and so are not entitled to the prefix 'Sir', unless the former subsequently become Commonwealth citizens.
+Furthermore, honorary foreign members and clergymen do not receive the accolade of knighthood, and so are not entitled to the prefix 'Sir', unless the former subsequently become citizens of a Commonwealth realm.

 Knights and Dames Grand Cross use the post-nominal GCB; Knights Commander use KCB; Dames Commander use DCB; Companions use CB.